Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/DisplayLayerViewDrawState/README.md

-# Display layer view draw status
+# Display layer view draw state

 This sample demonstrates how to get the view status of a `Layer` in a `Map`.